nik-ez/snowiq-docs/sa-supervisor-activities.md

 <img src="images/supervisor/sa-supervisor-activities/creating-road-hazards.png" class="ios width-xl" data-lightbox="30" />

-* The system will display the hazards as either a road plate or a warning, as shown below:
+- The system will display hazards as either a road plate or a warning, as shown below.
-  * Road plates (orange stacked layes marker): A permanent hazard on the road
+    - Road plates (orange stacked layers marker): A permanent hazard on the road
-  * Temporary hazard (orange warning triangle marker): tree down/power line down, accident, etc.
+    - Temporary hazard (orange warning triangle marker): A temporary road hazard such as a fallen tree, downed power line, or traffic accident
     **Note:** These hazards will appear on the map for all Supervisors and Drivers that are working in the same service area

 <img src="images/supervisor/sa-supervisor-activities/creating-road-hazards1.png" class="ios width-sm" data-lightbox="32" />